vt-middleware/ldaptive/docs/guide/operations/bind.md

 {% include source/operations/bind/1.java %}
 {% endhighlight %}

-Note that the `DefaultConnectionFactory` implementation will close the connection when it is done and may not be suitable choice depending on your use case.
+Note that the `DefaultConnectionFactory` implementation will close the connection when the operation is complete and may not be a suitable choice depending on your use case.

 ## Anonymous Bind